-You will also want to see an elevation of the fireplace wall that indicates the height of the television if you are planning to hang it above the fireplace.
+You will also want to see an elevation of the fireplace wall that indicates the height of the television especially if you are planning to hang it above the fireplace.
 And, you will need an elevation of the window wall to understand how the fireplace and built-ins affect your perception of the windows and how they are balanced in the space.

 In two new construction homes I’ve worked on recently, the person who created the house plans (not me!) designed the window wall to be symmetrical with equal amounts of drywall on either side.
 Great!